Bored of your plain, traditional mate?

 You can also use lemon, orange and grapefruit juice to prepare Tereré.

 To have mate with coconut, ideally, you would grate the pulp of fresh coconut.
-However, already shredded coconut will work as well – just be mindful about added sugars.
+However, already shredded coconut will work as well – just be mindful of added sugars.

 Coffee and Tea